GfSE/SAF-Specification/viewpoints/Operational-Story-Viewpoint.md

 * [System Architect](../stakeholders.md#System-Architect)
 * [User](../stakeholders.md#User)
 ## Concern
-* Which is the Operational Story task accomplished by which operational entity(s) in the Operational Context?
+* Which is the Operational Story task accomplished by which operational entities in the Operational Context?
 ## Presentation
 A use case diagram depicting model elements representing Operational Story(s) and Operational Performer(s) shall be used.
 In addition, an illustration (drawing, sketch, etc.) and/or a description in free text may provide a comprehensive understanding of the operational background.